ubc-library-rc/qgis-knowledge-base/index.md

 nav_order: 1
 ---

-#### this workshop is in development and not yet complete.
+#### this knowledge base is in development and not yet complete.
 {: .warn}
 <br>

 # QGIS Knowledge Base

-This repository is a growing collection of short demos for common tools and workflows in QGIS.
-Tools and workflows are grouped together under parent pages 'Finding Data', 'Displaying Data', 'Modifying Vector Data'....
-At the bottom of each page you will find a list of resources to learn more.
-This knowledge base is not a comprehensive course on QGIS but rather a starting place to come with questions.
-Each page group contains an exercise page that will guide you through some of the documented tools.
-Download the Knowledge Base Data and QGIS Project here to follow along.
+The Research Commons QGIS Knowledge Base is a growing collection of short demos for common tools and workflows in QGIS.
+Tools and workflows are grouped together by topics.
+At the bottom of each page you will find a list of resources for further independent learning.
+This repository is not a comprehensive course on QGIS but rather a starting place to come with questions.
+The demo project and data can be downloaded below.

 [Download Data](empty.zip){: .btn .btn-blue }